 The exhibition will run from 9 February – 19 May 2019.

-Admission is free but booking is essential and will be available soon at http://www.kilmainhamgaolmuseum.ie
+Admission is free, but booking is essential.
+Please book at http://www.kilmainhamgaolmuseum.ie

 Image source, Jail Journal.